-The Department of Premier and Cabinet (DPC) and our service providers value the privacy of every individual’s personal information and health information.
+Both the VMC and DPC and our service providers value the privacy of every individual’s personal information and health information.

-We are committed to protecting the information we collect and use and comply with our obligations under the Information Privacy Act 2000 and the Health Records Act 2001.
+We are committed to protecting the information we collect and use and comply with our obligations under the Privacy and Data Protection Act 2014 and the Health Records Act 2001.

 Protecting your privacy and your personal and health information is an important aspect of the way we create, organise and implement our activities on-line and off-line.